metfar/dailynews/README.md

 2. Save `dailynews_gui.py` if you want the desktop frontend.
 3. Save `config.json`.
 4. Install dependencies.
-5. If you want summary with OpenAI, export the key:
+5. If you want summaries with OpenAI, export the key:

 ```bash
 export OPENAI_API_KEY="your_api_key";